metabrainz/troi-recommendation-playground/docs/user-guide.rst

 Index your music collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NOTE: This feature only works if you music collection is tagged with MusicBrainz tags.
-We recommend Picard: http://picard.musicbrainz.org for tagging your collection.
+**IMPORTANT**: This feature only works if you music collection is tagged with MusicBrainz tags.
+We recommend `Picard <http://picard.musicbrainz.org>`_ for tagging your collection.

 If you're unwilling to properly tag your collection, then please do not contact us to request that we remove this requirement.
 We can't.
 We won't.
 Please close this tab and move on.